benxta4424/CLI_Chess/README.md

 ## Overview

-**CLI_Chess** is a fully interactive, object-oriented chess game implemented in Ruby for the command line.
-It features a robust board representation, move validation, check/checkmate/stalemate detection, pawn promotion, and colored output for an enhanced terminal experience.
-The codebase is modular, with each chess piece encapsulated in its own class, and the game logic managed by the `Board` class.

-The game is designed for two human players sharing a terminal.
-All chess rules are enforced, and the board is updated in real time with colorized output for clarity.
-The codebase is structured for extensibility and testing.
+Welcome to **CLI_Chess**—where classic strategy meets the raw power of the command line.
+This is not just another chess app.
+It's a hand-crafted, fully interactive chess experience for two players, built in Ruby, designed to bring the thrill of the game to your terminal.
+Every move, every check, every promotion is rendered in crisp color and Unicode, so you feel the tension of the board with every turn.

+No AI.
+No shortcuts.
+Just you, your opponent, and the timeless battle of wits.
+The code is modular, clean, and ready for you to hack, extend, or just enjoy.
+Whether you're a chess enthusiast or a Ruby craftsman, this project is for you.

 ## Features

-- Full chess rules: legal moves, check, checkmate, stalemate
+- All the rules of chess—no compromises.
+Legal moves, check, checkmate, stalemate, and pawn promotion.
-- Pawn promotion (to Queen, Rook, Bishop, or Knight)
-- Captured pieces tracking and display per player
+- See your captured pieces and your opponent's losses at a glance.
-- Visual highlighting of possible moves and endangered pieces (with colored squares)
-- Two-player mode with player name and color selection
+- Danger zones and possible moves are highlighted right on the board.
+No guesswork.
+- Two-player, face-to-face competition.
+Enter your names, pick your colors, and let the mind games begin.
-- Colorized board output (requires the `colorize` gem)
+- Beautiful Unicode chess pieces and colorized squares (with the `colorize` gem) make every move pop.
-- Modular, object-oriented design for easy extension
-- RSpec test suite for board and move logic
+- Built for hackers: modular, object-oriented, and fully tested with RSpec.

 ## Technical Structure